IN THIS ARTICLE:

 - Downside: You need a new patch every day until your cravings go away, and that timeline depends entirely on you.
 Forgetting to remove patches at night can interrupt sleep.
 Cost is also a consideration—about $40 for a two-week kit.

 - Who it’s best for: Patches may be best for users who haven’t been able to quit cold turkey or with gum.

 - How it works: Quit-smoking pills have been clinically proven to decrease tobacco cravings and withdrawal symptoms.
-They are easy to use and highly effective.
-Your medical health professional will prescribe dosage and length of treatment.
-The cost of medication is usually covered by your health insurance or discounted through drug savings programs.
+They are easy to use, highly effective, and only available by doctor’s prescription.

-- Downside: Some quit-smoking pills such as Chantix are packaged with Food and Drug Administration warnings that the medicines may be associated with serious mental health problems such as depression, suicidal thoughts, and severe anxiety.
-Common side effects also are rough: agitation, insomnia, headaches, and dry mouth.
+- Downside: Some quit-smoking pills are packaged with Food and Drug Administration warnings that the medicines may be associated with serious mental health problems, such as depression and severe anxiety.
+Common side effects also are rough: agitation, insomnia, headaches and dry mouth.